Best No-Credit-Check Security Systems of 2026

 SimpliSafe’s Pricing and Value

 The reason we paid less than $1,000 for all the components we got is SimpliSafe’s affordable equipment prices.
-You’re not daydreaming when you see $14.99 entry sensors or motion sensors less than $30.
-Those are how much they typically cost, and they even come with a 60-day money-back guarantee.
+You’re not seeing things when you spot entry sensors priced at $14.99 or motion sensors under $35.
+Those are the real prices, and they’re backed by a 60-day money-back guarantee.
 When we tested Vivint, they only gave us three days.

 Pro Tip: You can save even more money by waiting for a SimpliSafe sale, which happens more often than you think.
 The best time of year is Black Friday.
-In 2024, SimpliSafe slashed prices by 70-percent and threw in a free outdoor camera valued at $199.99.
+Last year, SimpliSafe soffered free cameras and accessories on top of slashing prices by up to 70 percent.

 Why do we recommend it?
 The Core plan comes with Intruder Intervention.
-If an intruder is detected, SimpliSafe agents will access your Wireless Indoor Camera ($149.99) live feed and attempt to scare them off.
+SimpliSafe agents will access your Wireless Indoor Camera live feed and attempt to scare intruders off when the security system detects a potential burglar.
 The best part about SimpliSafe plans is that there are no contracts.
 We switch to the self-monitoring plan when we are working from home and upgrade to Core while we’re on vacation.

 SimpliSafe’s Equipment Quality